What is Azure Kubernetes Service on Azure Stack HCI?

 - In the same domain as the Azure Stack HCI or Windows Server 2019 Datacenter cluster

 On the Azure Stack HCI cluster or Windows Server 2019 Datacenter failover cluster that hosts Azure Kubernetes Service

 The Azure Stack HCI cluster or Windows Server 2019 Datacenter failover cluster has the following requirements:

-- A maximum of four servers in the cluster for this preview release
+- A maximum of four servers in the cluster

 - 1 TB of available capacity in the storage pool for Azure Kubernetes Service

 - At least 30 GB of available memory for running Azure Kubernetes Service VMs